-The procedure for how to verify Nigerian divorce certificate commences by obtaining the copy of a particular divorce certificate to be verified.
-To verify divorce status in Nigeria, someone must personally visit the appropriate court registry where the certificate was issued.
+The procedure for how to verify a Nigerian divorce certificate commences by obtaining a copy of a particular divorce certificate to be verified.
+To verify divorce status in Nigeria, the applicant or its attorney must personally visit the appropriate court registry where the certificate was issued.

-Upon the successful completion of a divorce proceeding in Nigeria, the Judge would issue a decree nisi through a full judgement of the court dissolving the marriage.
+Upon the successful completion of divorce proceedings in Nigeria, the Judge would issue an order of decree nisi, usually through a full judgment of the court dissolving the marriage.
 The decree nisi would usually become absolute after three months.
-The decree absolute permanently dissolving the marriage, becomes the divorce certificate.
+The decree absolute permanently dissolving the marriage, becomes the final divorce certificate.

 The principal legislation governing divorce proceedings in Nigeria is the Matrimonial Causes Act.
 The Act provides that a divorce petition in respect of marriage conducted in accordance with the Act can only be instituted in the High Court of a state in Nigeria.

 Essentially, the following steps must be followed to verify a divorce certificate in Nigeria:

-As earlier stated, a person can either conduct the above-stated steps personally or employ the services of a solicitor.
+As earlier stated, a person can either conduct the above-stated steps personally or employ the services of a Nigerian attorney.
 It is however best advised that a person should employ the services of a solicitor to carry out the verification to avoid hiccups.

 Finally, it is worthy of mention that a Nigerian divorce certificate cannot be verified online.
 There is no database to verify all divorces in Nigeria.
-A person or an institution seeking to verify a divorce certificate issued in any Nigerian court must personally apply at the registry of the court or hire a solicitor to do so.
+A person or an institution seeking to verify a divorce certificate issued in any Nigerian court must personally apply at the registry of the court or hire a solicitor to do so on its behalf.